gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet sat on the edge of the desk, then immediately stood up again.
-"How can you—Sindy, we've been *kidnapped*!"
+"How can you—Sindy, we're *prisoners*!"

 The other girl looked at her.
 "Uh huh.